 And what better way is there for a family to enjoy the surrounding Greek isles than with a catamaran hire?
 Skippered and bareboat charters are available, but the option of a skippered boat gives you the freedom to just relax and explore.

 There are many fun things to do in Athens with young children.
 Several parks are located here, some along the coast, but be sure to stop by Green Park, closer to the city centre.
 This huge park includes an open-air theatre, picnic grounds, and a family-friendly restaurant.

 Another town with a rich and fascinating history is Malaga, in Spain.
 Inhabited since about 800 BCE, this town will delight you with several ancient archaeological finds and monuments.

 Originally called Malaka, it started its life as a Phoenician trading port.
 But that’s not this coastal town’s only claim to fame.
 Malaga is also the birthplace of renowned artist Pablo Picasso.

-So when you’re not enjoying some family bonding on Costa del Sol Beach or the local amusement park, explore this town’s artistic history at the Museo Picasso Malaga.
+So, when you’re not enjoying some family bonding on Malaga’s best beaches along the Costa del Sol or the local amusement parks of Southern Spain, spend a day in Malaga and explore this town’s artistic history at the Museo Picasso Malaga.